Follow Us

 Structure:

-1) Performance of a free repertoire with the instrument of at least 20 minutes for all specialties.
-The repertoire will be videotaped and sent to Musikene following the instructions the candidates will receive once they have been admitted for the tests.
+The repertoire will be videotaped (no edition or cuts allowed) and sent to Musikene following the instructions the candidates will receive once they have been admitted for the tests.

 The works that require a piano accompaniment, should be performed with an accompanist.